shivannis/xandr-docs-public/xandr-docs/articles/monetize/curated-deals.md

 end of their member name.
 Sellers can also pull reporting on each curator’s activity with your member through the Network Analytics report by adding “is curated” and/or “curator member ID” as a dimension.
-For more information, see
-<a href="partner-center-screen-seller-view.md" class="xref">Partner
-Center Screen - Seller View</a> or reach out to your account management team.
+For more information, see [Partner Center Screen - Seller View](partner-center-screen-seller-view.md) or reach out to your account management team.

 **How do I know I’m getting a better deal with curation?**